 Although experimenting with drugs doesn’t mean you’ll become addicted, it often opens the door to other levels in the drug addiction cycle, like drug abuse, tolerance, and dependence, which can then lead to full-blown drug addiction.

 Drug abuse refers to the harmful or hazardous use of psychoactive substances, including legal and illegal drugs.
-In the drug abuse milestone of the addiction journey, individuals engage in hazardous consumption of substances, leading to adverse effects on both mental and physical well-being, social relationships, or overall quality of life.
+Drug abuse is the second stage of the addiction cycle, where individuals engage in hazardous consumption of substances, leading to adverse effects on both mental and physical well-being, social relationships, or overall quality of life.
+The World Health Organization (WHO) defines substance abuse as using a substance in a harmful way.

 Drug abusers have progressed past the stage of experimentation and are at heightened risk of developing physical tolerance and full-blown addiction.
 This stage is distinct from tolerance and dependence, as full tolerance and physical reliance have not yet manifested.
 For instance, problematic drinking resulting in blackouts or monthly excessive cocaine use are indicative behaviors.